-Drawers absorb a lot of punishment and are often abused or frequently overloaded.
+Drawers absorb a lot of punishment and are often abused and frequently overloaded.
 The hardware is somewhat flimsy, with small wheels, rollers and bearings that wear out and require replacement.
 Fortunately, manufacturers supply replacement slides for just about every application.
 But before you run out to the hardware store to buy brand-new tracks for sticky drawers, try adjusting the track screws.

 The key to smooth-pulling drawers is to know how to use the adjusting screws, located in oval holes on the tracks.
 If the drawer rubs, sticks or is too tight, loosen the screws and tap the drawer or track up, down, or to the left or right as needed and test it again.
 When the drawer glides smoothly, tighten the screws to hold the track in place.
 But if this still does not provide a satisfactory result, you may need new hardware.
 First, determine which kind of slide mounts your drawers have: bottom or side.

-Under-mount drawer slides mount to the bottom of the drawer, wheres the tracks mount to the cabinet.
+Under-mount drawer slides mount to the bottom of the drawer, whereas the tracks mount to the cabinet.
 Bottom-mounts have two configurations: the most common one is bent at 90-degrees and fits over the edge of the drawer.
 The other type of bottom-mount is flat, and even though it attaches to the side at the bottom, is considered a bottom-mount because the matching track attaches to the bottom of the drawer.

 An economy version of the bottom-mount has only one mount, centered on the drawer or cabinet.
 It may or may not have a corresponding track, but instead has a simple wheel that fits into the track.
 This type is usually installed on production or affordable cabinets and desks with lightweight drawers.